 Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

-In addition to the emotional toll of grief, parents often experience a variety of mental, physical, and spiritual effects.
-Grief can make it hard to do even the simplest task.
-Parents may find it almost impossible to take care of themselves in the midst of grief.
-But, finding small ways to fight the effects of grief is important for moving forward and gaining strength.
+In addition to the emotional toll of losing a child, parents often experience mental, physical, and spiritual effects from grieving.
+Grief can make it hard to do even simple things.
+You may find it difficult to take care of yourself during grief.
+But self-care can help you get through trying days.

-Grief can also affect cognitive function, or the ability to think, remember, and process information.
-Cognitive symptoms of grief often arise immediately following loss.
+Grief can affect your ability to think, remember, and process information.
+Symptoms of grief often happen right after the death of a child.
 Parents say that they are in a “mental fog” in the early days and weeks of grief.
-Cognitive symptoms common during the grieving process include:

-Grief also can manifest itself physically in the body.
-While grieving, it is common to experience a variety of physical symptoms such as:
+While grieving, it is common to have a variety of physical symptoms such as:

-During grief, it's also common to experience spiritual challenges including:
+During grief, it is common to have spiritual challenges including: